coralogix/terraform-coralogix-aws/examples/lambda-secretLayer/README.md

 # secret-lambdaLayer:

-This application will create an SSM layer to use in our integrations.
+This application will create an SM layer to use in our integrations.
 You will need to deploy one layer per AWS Region you want to use.
 Currently the layer support only NodeJS runtimes.